SedenCanpolat/ReachForTheGem/README.md

 ## 👨‍💻 Developer: Seden Canpolat

-I have been developing this game solo to enhance my coding skills. **It's still in development.** So far in this project, I have implemented:
+I have been developing this game solo to enhance my coding skills. **It's still in development and serves as a prototype.** So far in this project, I have implemented:

 - Player movement
 - Field of view system for both the player and the enemy